 Here are some other legal considerations that may help ease your stress so you can focus on what truly matters: honoring your loved one.

 Before any proceedings or planning can occur, you must get a Certified Death Certificate.
 We can take care of getting you as many copies as you need.
 We recommend getting multiple copies, as some agencies you may deal with will not accept a photocopy of the certificate.

 Contact the bank immediately after your loved one’s passing.
 If it is not a joint account, ask about the necessary procedures to release these funds safely.
 Keep a joint account open long enough for any checks to clear or to pay forgotten bills.

 An executor is the person who represents your estate, in charge of paying off debts, controlling your assets, and distributing them to the beneficiaries on your will.

 If you’re choosing an executor, be aware that you can choose anyone, but they must be trustworthy and of an able mind.

 A will contains your instructions for distributing your estate after you pass away.
 Without a will, a probate court will decide what happens to your estate, who your beneficiaries are, and what happens to any minor children.

 You do not need a lawyer to write a will, but a will should:

 - Be signed by 2 or 3 witnesses who will not inherit anything on the will

-We’re always available to help guide you towards the answers and assistance you need after a death.
-Simply call us at (530) 214-0111 to discuss your needs with a funeral professional.
+Affordable Mortuary is available to help guide you toward the answers and assistance you need.
+Call us at (530) 214-0111 to discuss your needs with a funeral professional.